 The Phlebotomy Technician Certificate is pending approval by Ohio Department of Higher Education (ODHE) and the National Accrediting Agency for Clinical Laboratory Science (NAACLS) 5620 N. River Rd., Suite 720, Rosemont, IL 60018.
 Phone: 773-714-8880

 Graduates Are Prepared To

-- Collect, process and transport blood and body fluid specimens needed for prevention, diagnosis and treatment of disease with attention to specimen integrity and avoidance of pre-analytical errors.
+- Collect, process, and transport blood and body fluid specimens needed for the prevention, diagnosis, and treatment of disease with attention to specimen integrity to avoid pre-analytical errors

 Representative Job Titles For Graduates

 - Phlebotomy Technician

 According to data from economicmodeling.com, job opportunities for phlebotomists have grown by 12% in the past three years and are projected to grow an additional 9% by 2024.
 According to the U.S. Bureau of Labor Statistics, job opportunities are expected to grow by 23% through 2028.

 Note: Students should meet with the Program Chair/Advisor before registering for courses

 |MCH 101||Medical Terminology 1||2||0||2|